Markle level crossing

 - the preliminary proposals for a new road and bridge

-Should a replacement bridge and diversionary road prove not to be viable, the fall-back position would be to upgrade the crossing to a full barrier.
+Should a replacement bridge and diversionary road prove not to be viable, the fall-back position remains to upgrade the crossing to a full barrier.
 However, the barrier closure times at the crossing would increase by an approximate factor of four every time a train passed, resulting in a significantly longer cumulative closure of the road to pedestrians and road vehicles.